ivanbgd/stock-trading-cli-with-async-streams/README.md

         - The functionality has been ported from the crate to the standard library.
     - *Note*: This implementation doesn't employ `rayon`.
     - Performance is the same as with explicit concurrency with `async/await` or with `rayon`.
-        - The sweet spot for the chunk size is again 5, and that yields execution time of `1.2` s.
+        - The sweet spot for the chunk size is again 5, and it yields execution time of `1.2` s.
 - Wrapping `symbols` in `std::sync::Arc` and using `std::thread::scope` provides a working solution that is almost as fast as other fast multithreading solutions.
 - We can conclude that `rayon` and `Tokio` provide equal performance in our case, and the standard library MT solution is more or less of the same speed in our case.
 - A higher CPU utilization can be observed with chunk size of 5 than with chunk size of 128, for example, which is good, as it leads to higher efficiency.
-- All measurements were performed with 503 S&P symbols provided.
+- All measurements were performed with the 503 S&P symbols provided.
     - Comments in code also assume all 503 symbols.
+    - The official list of tickers changes from time to time, so our list can be updated accordingly (see the **Notes on Data** section below).
 - If only 10 symbols are provided, instead of 503, then the fastest solution is with chunk size of 1, around `250` ms.
     - Chunk size of 5 is slower, around `600` ms.
     - Chunk sizes of 10 or 128 are very slow, over `1` s!